-- Physical conduct of a sexual nature This may include unwanted physical contact such as unnecessary touching, patting or pinching or brushing against another employee's body, assault and coercive sexual intercourse; - Verbal conduct of a sexual nature This includes unwelcome sexual advances, propositions or pressure for sexual contact, continued suggestions for social contact outside the workplace after it has been made clear that such suggestions are unwelcome, unwanted or offensive, suggestive remarks, innuendo or lewd comments, graffiti, written materials, emails, text messages or social media posts; - Non-verbal conduct of a sexual nature This may include the display of pornographic or sexually suggestive pictures or objects.
+- Physical conduct of a sexual nature This may include unwanted physical contact such as unnecessary touching, patting or pinching or brushing against another employee's body, assault and coercive sexual intercourse; - Verbal conduct of a sexual nature This includes unwelcome sexual advances, propositions or pressure for sexual contact, continued suggestions for social contact outside the workplace after it has been made clear that such suggestions are unwelcome, unwanted or offensive, suggestive remarks, innuendo or lewd comments, graffiti, written materials, emails, text messages or social media posts;

+- Non-verbal conduct of a sexual nature This may include the display of pornographic or sexually suggestive pictures or objects.
 It may also include stalking, indecent exposure, leering, whistling or making sexually suggestive gestures; and - Gender-based conduct This includes conduct that denigrates or is abusive of an employee for reasons related to their sex such as derogatory or degrading abuse or insults which are gender-based.
 This might include conduct that insults or degrades an employee because they are pregnant or because they are transgender.

-The examples stated in this Policy are not an exhaustive list and the school reserves the right to take action in respect of these and other inappropriate behaviours.
+The examples stated in this policy are not an exhaustive list.